bobmatyas/picturepalette/README.md

 # PicturePalette

+PicturePalette allows creatives to search quality, free stock photography by color - a rarity in the marketing world.
+This curative app is perfect for creatives looking for photography that compliments their brand colors.

+View online:

+## Refactor

 This is a re-write of my final project from the Grand Circus Front End Web Development bootcamp.
 The initial version of [PicturePalette](https://github.com/bobmatyas/gc-final-project) was written using [AnguarJS](https://www.angularjs.org).

 This version is re-written in [ReactJS](https://www.reactjs.org) to experience the process of refactoring a project using a legacy framework.